SecureVibeBench: Benchmarking Secure Vibe Coding of AI Agents via Reconstructing Vulnerability-Introducing Scenarios

 \subsection{Benchmark Statistics}

-After the systematic construction process, we obtain 105 task instances, which is comparable in scale to prior benchmarks (e.g.,~\citet{peng2025cweval}).
-Key statistics of~\name~are summarized in Table~\ref{table:statistics} and Table~\ref{table:cwe}, with additional details provided in Appendix~\ref{appendix:benchmark_details}.
+After the systematic construction process, we obtain 105 task instances, comparable in scale to prior benchmarks (e.g.,~\citet{peng2025cweval}).
+Key statistics of~\name~are summarized in Table~\ref{table:statistics}.
 On average, one requirement description contains about 200 words, providing sufficient context while highlighting task challenges.
 The projects are highly complex: repositories average 2,845 files and 554K LOC, with the largest case exceeding 36K files and 4.2M LOC.
 Gold patches are also non-trivial, involving multiple files (average 1.9) and up to 148 lines of code.
 These numbers reflect the difficulty of~\name, requiring agents to handle cross-file reasoning, long-context understanding, and multi-location editing.
-Each instance further includes functional test cases (434 on average, up to 5,420) and a PoC exploit, enabling joint evaluation of functionality and security.
-Following~\citet{dilgren2025secrepobench}, we map the vulnerability instances to CWE categories, resulting totally 11 CWE vulnerability types.
-Table~\ref{table:cwe} shows the distribution: the top three are Heap-based Buffer Overflow (46.67\%), Out-of-bounds Read (11.43\%), and Use of Uninitialized Variable (10.48\%).
-Overall, these statistics demonstrate both diversity and comprehensiveness of our benchmark from either task complexity or vulnerability type perspectives.
+Each instance further includes functional test cases (434 on average, up to 5,420) and a PoV exploit, enabling joint evaluation of functionality and security.
+Compared with SWE-bench~\citep{jimenez2024swe} and SEC-Bench~\citep{lee2025secbench}, whose tasks involve an average of 32.8 LOC across 1.7 files and 17.3 LOC across 1.3 files, respectively, our benchmark shows a substantially higher complexity, with an average of 42.5 LOC touching 1.9 files.
+While the exact task formulations differ slightly, these statistics still provide strong evidence of the challenge of finishing our tasks.